ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 a) Licensee can choose whether the eligibility of Rosters for participation in a Tournament should be based on Direct VRS Invites (3.1.1), Open Qualifiers (3.1.2), or a combination of both.

-b) If Licensee decides to include Direct VRS Invites, the Qualifying Rank of the invited Rosters must be no better than 9.
+b) If Licensee decides to include Direct VRS Invites from the global VRS or official sub-list, the Qualifying Rank of the invited Rosters must be no better than 9.

+c) If Licensee decides to include Direct VRS Invites from a filtered version of the VRS, the Qualifying Rank of the invited Rosters may begin at 1.

+> *Example: If licensee filters the Americas VRS to "North America," licensee may invite from Rank 1.*

 3.2.3 **Wildcard Events.** For every three completed Tier 1 events, Licensee may operate one Wildcard Event.
 If Licensee defines a Tournament as a Wildcard Event, the following rules shall apply: